VanillaPlusNet/website/input/server-info/leaderboard-system.md

 # Leaderboard System

 <figure><img src="../.gitbook/assets/324626437-5709df20-4818-4990-90cc-e793150b6bf1.png" alt=""><figcaption></figcaption></figure>
 Earn points by killing players.
-Each kill gives 100 base points, with extra points for the armor the player was wearing and the armor enchantments.
+Every kill yields 100 base points, with extra points for the armor the player was wearing and the enchantments on the armor.
+Read below for more information on this feature.

 ## Leaderboard rewards